-Top Apps and Games
+Top apps and games

 Local apps and games dominate the market in South Korea.
 In fact, when having a look at the top charts, we see mostly local developers, such as Netmarble, NEXON Company, KAKAO, NAVER Corp., 4399 KOREA, Highbrow, and others prevailing.

-Still, this domination by local developers does not mean that Western ones cannot succeed in South Korea.
+Still, this domination by local developers does not mean that Western apps cannot succeed in South Korea.
 Plenty of foreign studios have had success from localizing their apps/games in the South Korean market, including King, Playrix, and Supercell with games such as Candy Crush Saga, Homescapes, and Clash Royale.

 In terms of app preferences, South Koreans lean more toward shopping, finance, productivity apps, as well as dating apps (but this category is mostly dominated by local developers).
 There is also a growing interest for fitness apps and language learning apps, especially the ones for English.

 The South Korean market represents a great opportunity for mobile developers, especially game developers.
-But it is a very competitive market dominated by local developers, and Korean users have high expectations; thus, it is necessary to not only translate your app/game but to adapt it to the local content trends and cultural nuances in order to grow users’ interest in it.
+But it is a very competitive market dominated by local developers, and Korean users have high expectations.
+Thus, it is necessary to not only translate your app/game but to adapt it to the local content trends and cultural nuances in order to grow users’ interest in it.
 To make it easy for you, we have listed the different elements you should consider when localizing your app/game for Korea.

 Translating your app/game to Korean is vital for its success in the market because the majority of users are just moderately proficient in English and prefer the games/app to be in their native language.
 Also, with local developers dominating the market both in apps and games, Korean users are used to having localized apps and games and tend to favor those.
 Thus, localizing your app allows you to better compete with local developers and gain loyal users.
 For games, it makes users feel more engaged in the storyline of the game.

-In South Korea, the Korean alphabet is called “Hangul” and, like Latin languages, it is written from left to right.
-One Hangul character generally uses the equivalent space of two English characters (but it counts as one character); so, in cases where the translation doesn’t fit, adjusting the font size is not always the best thing to do because it can make the words difficult to read.
-For Hangul, the best fonts are Dodum _and _Nanum due to their high readability.
+In South Korea, the Korean alphabet is called Hangul and, like Latin languages, it is written from left to right.
+One Hangul character generally uses the equivalent space of two English characters (but it counts as one character).
+So, in cases where the translation doesn’t fit, adjusting the font size is not always the best thing to do because it can make the words difficult to read.
+For Hangul, the best fonts are Dodum and Nanum due to their high readability.
 However, other fonts can also be used as long as it provides full support for Korean characters.

 Finally, Hangul has a very unique grammatical structure, a lot of different tones, and nuances, which makes it challenging and more prone to poor quality or wrong translation.
 For example, the order of words is important.
 Instead of saying “Select 4 out of 10 gadgets,” we would have to say “Out of 10 gadgets, select 4” because the larger number should always go first.
 Therefore, to select the best tone, order of words, font, and more, it is recommended to work with a native speaker for the translation.

-Title and Subtitle/Short Description
+Title and subtitle/short description

-As opposed to the Chinese market, some popular international brands/games such as Instagram, Netflix, Youtube, Google, Minecraft, Pokemon Go, and others have kept their original names in English.
+As opposed to the Chinese market, some popular international brands/games such as Instagram, Netflix, YouTube, Google, Minecraft, Pokemon Go, and others have kept their original names in English.
 But while the name is kept in English, they have all localized their subtitles and short descriptions to Korean.
 In fact, as mentioned earlier, Koreans prefer apps and games in their own language, so it is recommended to translate your subtitle/short description to Korean.

-While Koreans prefer apps and games in their own language, some words are fine kept in English such as “ok” and “cool.”
-Also, because Koreans are moderately proficient in English, some English keywords are still worth adding to the keyword field for iOS because they still offer a considerable amount of traffic such as game(s), puzzle(s), “movie,” “shopping,” “watch,” “play,” and more.
+While Koreans prefer apps and games in their own language, some words are fine kept in English, such as “ok” and “cool.”
+Also, because Koreans are moderately proficient in English, some English keywords are still worth adding to the keyword field for iOS as they still offer a considerable amount of traffic such as game(s), puzzle(s), “movie,” “shopping,” “watch,” “play,” and more.
 So, mixing Korean and English keywords in the keyword string for Apple can be worthwhile.

 On the other hand, for Android, even though the long description is not read by many users, it is better to stick to Hangul as it is still, by far, Koreans’ preferred language.
 But, in this case, it is important to make sure to reach the right density for your app/game’s high volume, most relevant keywords in order to rank well on them, as well as be associated with other apps/games that use them.